 Children are very welcome at The Peninsula Tokyo and special bathrobes are provided for them as well as activity kits, amenities such as cots etc. and special room service menus.
 Babysitting can be provided and plenty of the rooms have space for extra beds or can interconnect with other rooms to create your own family suite.
 The Peninsula Kids' Academy has fun activities such as chocolate making classes for those over 4.

-Within the hotel, the Peninsula Academy learning and activity programs offers guests a chance to have a personalized introduction to Japan's culture, history, heritage, lifestyle, cuisine and arts.
-Personalized classes and activities are offered in a range of topics from sushi and tempura cooking to a contemporary flower arranging class.
+Within the hotel, the Peninsula Academy learning and activity programmes offers guests a chance to have a personalised introduction to Japan's culture, history, heritage, lifestyle, cuisine and arts.
+Personalised classes and activities are offered in a range of topics from sushi and tempura cooking to a contemporary flower arranging class.
 The Peninsula Tokyo is located at the crossroads of Harumi Dori and Naka Dori, opposite the Imperial Palace and Hibiya Park, making it a great base for exploration of Tokyo whether it is shopping, cuisine, cruising on Tokyo Bay or visiting a shrine or sumo match you are interested in.